 Artificial Intelligence (AI)

-Market experts predict the main drivers to be in 5G and cloud technologies.
-With technology continually changing and innovating, and a heated race between the U.S. and China in AI, this industry should remain a strong investment option in 2020.
+Market experts predicted last year that the main drivers in AI would be 5G and cloud technologies.
+With technology continually changing and innovating, and a heated race between the U.S. and China in AI, this industry should remain a strong investment option in 2021.

 AI Investments to Consider: